// 00REALIST · Asset Underwriting Platform

 Run the NOI · Stress the Cap Rate · Sign the LOI

-REALIST is the pre-LOI workbench.
-Open a property and the model is already there — per-floor rent rolls, neighborhood benchmark cap rates, conservative opex defaults.
-Edit any lever — vacancy, financing, exit cap, design capex — and NOI, cash-on-cash, IRR, and the verdict score recompute live.
+REALIST ships pre-loaded, not blank, the full listing set for every state it covers is already in the console, every property already underwritten and already carrying a verdict before you open a file.
+Per-floor rent rolls, neighborhood benchmark cap rates, conservative opex defaults, all there on open.
+Edit any lever, vacancy, financing, exit cap, design capex, and NOI, cash-on-cash, IRR, and the verdict score recompute live.
 Three use-mix presets (commercial · residential · mixed), a cap-rate sweep, a financing-stress tab, and a design-uplift lever cover the questions an underwriter asks before signing.
 Every assumption visible.
 No black box.
 Live at realist.solutions.

 // 01Why Operators Need It